-Self loading the line into your spool may seem like an unnecessary task, however it is worth understanding the process to help save money and also prepare for the day when no pre loaded spools are available.
+Self loading the line into your spool may seem unnecessary, but it is worth knowing the process to help save money and also prepare for when no pre-loaded spools are available.

 In this guide we talk you through the simple steps to loading the line yourself.